Sunday, November 5, 2017

 Would I recommend this at 7.25 out of 12 mugs?

-This is for you if you enjoy a complex flavor that leaves a dry mouth with a slightly bitter aftertaste.
-I, however, was happy to try the brew and would drink it again if it was the best option available.
+If you appreciate a complex flavor profile that leaves a dry mouth with a subtle bitterness, this brew may be of interest to you.
+However, I found the brew enjoyable and would consider drinking it again if it were the best option available.

 OTHER REVIEWS